 Disclaimer: The order of courses, exact courses, course credits and/or hours are subject to change.
 Should a change occur, the school will notify the student of the exact course, course credits, and/or hour changes by email, using the student's school-provided email address.
 If the overall program length or cost changes before the student begins the program, the student will receive a new enrollment agreement for his/her signature.
 Tuition increases subsequent to starting the program will be communicated, in writing, at least 60 days in advance of the change and will not require the generation of a new enrollment agreement.
 The written notification will serve as an amendment to the original enrollment agreement.

 The Medical Assistant program is offered at the Altoona and State College locations.
-(No longer enrolling new students at Altoona location.)

-MEDICAL ASSISTANT ASB Degree Program 125.5 credits/1853 clock hours/23 months
+MEDICAL ASSISTANT Diploma Program 69.0 credits/1225 clock hours/ 13 months